mxpiotrowski/corcon-glossary/corpus_linguistics.md

 > Many techniques that are in use in corpus linguistics are much older than computers: many of them are rooted in the tradition of the late eighteenth and nineteenth century when linguistics was for the first time claimed to be a “real”, or empirical, science.
 -@Ludeling2008

 [[20220616094612]] Corpus linguistics exploits many different methods to study [[20220415228300]] corpora, such as parts-of-speech extraction, syntactic and semantic analysis, data annotation etc. The [[20220415223600]] annotation process is considered to be one of the most quintessential methods used today.
-As Ludeling states:
+Ludeling states about this method:

 > Annotation is an explicit categorization of data according to a predetermined, ideally deterministically decidable scheme (see Lüdeling 2011 for more on annotation).
 Most straightforward is the use of annotations as an index for finding all cases of a certain category.
 But the real potential of annotations in offering new insight is when they are combined to find environments that correspond to relevant phenomena in forms not previously thought of.
 -@Ludeling2015 [6]